-11.9 | Implications of the PMD's decision not to engage in stage 1 of the substantiation assessment
+12.8 | Implications of the PMD's decision not to engage in stage 1 of the substantiation assessment

 If the PMD (or their parents, if the PMD is a child) decides not to engage in stage 1 of the substantiation assessment, that decision carries certain implications.

 These include:

-- Tusla will be limited in the actions it can take in relation to the PMD's disclosure and will be limited in the actions that can be taken regarding the PSAA. - If the PSAA is named, Tusla still has a responsibility to satisfy itself if any children, identified or yet to be identified, are at risk of harm.
-There may be other information which will need to be followed up on and assessed.
-For example, if the PMD is alleging that other named persons were abused, these allegations will require a follow-up, even if the PMD does not wish to co-operate or engage in the process. - If the CASP social worker continues to have reasonable grounds for concern, and believes that further assessment is required, it will be necessary to move to stage 2 of the assessment and to meet with the PSAA to obtain their response to the allegations. - Tusla has an obligation to report to An Garda Siochána where it suspects that a crime has been committed and a child has been wilfully neglected or physically or sexually abused.
+- Tusla will be limited in the actions it can take in relation to the PMD's disclosure and will be limited in the actions that can be taken regarding the PSAA. - If the PSAA is named.
+Tusla still has a responsibility to satisfy itself if any identified, identifiable and or yet to be identified children, are at risk of harm.
+There may be other information which will need to be assessed.
+For example, if the PMD is alleging that other named persons were abused, these allegations will require a follow- up, even if the PMD does not wish to cooperate or engage in the process. - If the CASP social worker continues to have reasonable grounds for concern, and believes that further assessment is required, it will be necessary to move to stage 2 of the assessment and to meet with the PSAA to obtain their response to the allegations. - Tusla has an obligation to report to An Garda Síochána where it suspects that a crime has been committed and a child has been wilfully neglected or physically or sexually abused.
 The CASP social worker should consider the PMD's specific circumstances and any specific vulnerabilities or sensitivities, when advising them of this requirement.

-11.10 | Actions for the CASP social worker where the PMD decides not to engage in stage 1 of the substantiation assessment
+12.9 Actions for the CASP social worker where the PMD decides not to engage in stage 1 of the substantiation assessment

-If there are grounds that suggest that a person identified by the PMD has relevant information concerning the allegations against the PSAA, this information should be sought by the CASP social worker to ascertain if a substantiation assessment should proceed in the absence of the PMD.
+If there are grounds that suggest that there is relevant information available concerning the allegations against the PSAA, this information should be sought by the CASP social worker to ascertain if a substantiation assessment should proceed in the absence of the PMD.